nerstak/M1-JEE-Project/doc/Setup database with PostgreSQL.md

 ## User setup

-You need to create an user (`adm`) to interact with the database.
+You need to create a user (`adm`) to interact with the database.
 We assume that you know how to run script to PostgreSQL engine through the shell or the IDE.

 Run the script `User Setup.sql` while being connected to Postgres database.